-FISHING REPORTS for week of 3-30-03 follow, for the following Wisconsin
+FISHING REPORTS for week of 3-30-03 follow, for the following Wisconsin areas:

 Eagle River, St. Germain, Presque Isle, Rice Lake, Taylor County; Boulder